8427 views| 0 comments

 TAPIOCA STARCH / TAPIOCA FLOUR (GF) is light, velvety flour from the cassava root.
 It lightens gluten-free baked goods and gives them a texture more like that of wheat flour.
 It is a flavorless, high carbohydrate starch and, like other starches used in gluten free cooking, it is very low in nutrients.
 It's especially good in pizza crusts when used in equal parts with either white or brown rice flour.
 It is also used in batter coatings and breading recipes for crisp, golden crusts.
 See also Tapioca, Thickener.

-TEFF (GF): is from an ancient grain and has a sweet malty flavor; it is particularly good in foods with bold or savory flavors.
+TEFF (GF): is from an ancient grain and has a sweet mild nutty flavor with lots of calcium, protein, iron, and fiber.
 Use in quick breads, pancakes, and waffles.
 For leavened bread, use 5 parts wheat flour to 1 part teff.
 It's somewhat mucilaginous, encouraging cohesion in gluten-free baked goods and can be used to Use to thicken stews, soups and sauces.
 The whole seeds, can be soaked and added to recipes.
-Rich in calcium, protein and iron, teff improves the nutritional quality of foods.

 TRITICALE FLOUR: is a hybrid of wheat and rye.
 It has an average protein content higher than that of wheat flour.
 In yeast bread dough, triticale flour has better handling properties than rye flour because it will form gluten, but does not handle as well as wheat dough.
 For a good quality dough, ferment yeast dough made with triticale flour for a shorter period than wheat flour dough.